FAQs

 Can I present projects-in-progress or does the project have to be completed?

-Yes!
-We are accepting both completed project and projects-in-progress.
+We are accepting presentations for both completed projects and projects-in-progress.

 How long will the presentations be?

-• Does the research or creative work need to be completed as part of a course?
+Does the research or creative work need to be done as part of a course?

-No. As long as an SU faculty member can sign off on your presentation, you can present.
+No. As long as an SU faculty member advised or mentored your project and can sign off on your presentation, you are eligible to present.

 Will I be presenting with other students?

 Yes!
-The planning team will be grouping student presentations together based on the topic.
+The planning team will be grouping student presentations together.
+The conference will be a mix of disciplinary and interdisciplinary panels based on the topic.

 Will there be capstone or departmental presentations?